-Here’s an example from Vogue of a small-business holiday gift guide:
+Here’s an example from Vogue of a favorite young designers and small-business holiday gift guide:

 Now that you’ve come up with ways to organize your holiday gift guide into categories, you can take it a step further by creating gift bundles or gift baskets within each category.
 This suggestive selling strategy can increase the perceived value of products in the minds of customers and encourage them to increase their average order value (AOV).
 Plus, getting a bundle of items that complement each other all within one retail price makes the decision-making process easier and more convenient.

 For example, if you create a gift guide called “The Perfect Holiday Gifts for Her,” you could include a gift bundle within the guide that includes three to five products and costs less in total than it would to buy each product individually.
 But the total amount spent will still be higher than if the shopper only purchased one item, increasing their total purchase amount (and your sales revenue).